We’ve covered the basics of adding a video to your web page using the

 Show a video poster or thumbnail before the video is started

-If the video is not played automatically it’s a good idea to show a video thumbnail and thus giving viewers a glimpse of the content.
+If the video is not played automatically it’s a good idea to show a video thumbnail and thus give viewers a glimpse of the content.

 For the video to have a poster you simply need to add the